 Treated pine is one of the most popular decking alternatives in Australia.
 It’s grown in plantations, which makes it an eco-friendly option.

-Treated pine is a timber which has been infused with chemicals and pressure-treated in order to provide long-term resistance from insect and termite infestations.
+Treated pine is timber that has been infused with chemicals and pressure-treated to provide long-term resistance from insect and termite infestations.

-The timber is very durable and is one of the least expensive options when it comes to decking materials.
+The timber is very durable and is one of the least expensive decking materials.
 Treated pine can be painted and stained, so you can paint your deck any colour you want.

 Treated pine requires to be oiled or sealed once a year for prolonging its life.